Skip to main content

 2. For each scenario, sketch the trigger and the top-level chain — ignoring purely cosmetic operators.

-3. Use FlowFn’s AI Workflow Builder to draft the equivalent: paste the scenario description and let the AI propose triggers and steps.
+3. Use FlowFn’s AI Assistance to draft the equivalent: paste the scenario description and let the AI propose triggers and steps.

 4. Map operators 1:1 where possible — Filter → Conditions, Router → Branches, Iterator → Loops, Aggregator → an aggregation step (or a code step) to combine items.